fin-cli/handbook/references/documentation-standards.md

 # Documentation Standards

-To promote similarity and consistency between WP-CLI commands, we've produced these documentation standards we'd encourage you to follow.
+To promote similarity and consistency between FIN-CLI commands, we've produced these documentation standards we'd encourage you to follow.
 Commonality is a key component of usability, because it reduces the mental overhead required when switching between commands.

-Pull requests against the WP-CLI project are reviewed for these standards.
+Pull requests against the FIN-CLI project are reviewed for these standards.
 Please follow these standards for your custom commands as well.

 ### Command annotation

-Here's an example of the PHPdoc annotating the `wp cron event schedule` command:
+Here's an example of the PHPdoc annotating the `fin cron event schedule` command:

 ```
 /**